UDC-GAC/smusket/README.md

 Moreover, SMusket takes advantage of the [Hadoop Sequence Parser (HSP)](https://github.com/rreye/hsp) library to efficiently read the input datasets stored in the Hadoop Distributed File System (HDFS), being able to process datasets compressed with Gzip and BZip2 codecs.

+If you use **SMusket** in your research, please cite our work using the following reference:

+> Roberto R. Expósito, Jorge González-Domínguez, Juan Touriño.
+[SMusket: Spark-based DNA error correction on distributed-memory systems](https://doi.org/10.1016/j.future.2019.10.038).
+Future Generation Computer Systems XX: XX-XX, 2020.

 ## Getting Started

 ### Prerequisites

 * Make sure you have Java Runtime Environment (JRE) version 1.8 or above
   * JAVA_HOME environmental variable must be set accordingly

 * Make sure you have a working Spark distribution version 2.0 or above
   * SPARK_HOME environmental variable must be set accordingly
   * See [Spark's Cluster Mode Overview](https://spark.apache.org/docs/latest/cluster-overview.html)